 Let Man Loose are a rock band from Hull.
 Expect a blend of thunderous fuzz boxes and melodic East Yorkshire dialect.

-2019 saw single 'Two Way Glass' attract attention from BBC Radio 6 Music's Steve Lamacq and John Kennedy of Radio X. 2020 promises 'Vol. 3' to complete the band's trilogy of EP releases, featuring brand new songs 'Victory Lap', 'Bulldog' and 'The Acid Test' alongside a reworking of tuneful audience favourite 'Sweet Spot'.
-Let Man Loose will take their frenzied live show across the United Kingdom as a five-piece with new recruit Luke Scruton on the guitar.
+2019 saw the band attract the attention of BBC Music Introducing, BBC Radio 6 Music's Steve Lamacq and John Kennedy of Radio X. 2020 brings 'Vol. 3' to complete the band's trilogy of EP releases, featuring brand new songs 'Victory Lap', 'Bulldog' and 'The Acid Test' alongside a reworking of tuneful audience favourite 'Sweet Spot'.
+Let Man Loose are excited to take their frenzied live show across the United Kingdom with new recruits, Luke and Eric.

-In 2017, Jamie Rothery joined former Felony members Marc Ainley, Sam Howell and Daniel Griffin to complete a fresh line-up with all new music, inspired by Queens of the Stone Age, the associated Palm Springs low desert scene and Sheffield's Arctic Monkeys.
+In 2017, Marc Ainley, Jamie Rothery, Sam Howell and Daniel Griffin joined forces as Let Man Loose, inspired by Queens of the Stone Age, the associated Palm Springs low desert scene and Sheffield's Arctic Monkeys.
 The first half of the year saw the group working tirelessly on new material, self-releasing singles 'Dream Reel' and 'Sweet Spot' before attracting the support of Hull-based Warren Records.

 With the valuable support of the cherished local label, Let Man Loose headed into the studio to record their first EP release 'Vol. 1' – released at the end of 2017 to wrap up a successful first year for the band and featuring 'Shotgun Good Fun', 'The Coffin's Final Nail' and 'I Warned You'.
 This trio of songs remain certified crowd-pleasers at Let Man Loose's frenetic live shows.